open-telemetry/opentelemetry-specification/specification/context.md

 - The `Context`.

-The API MUST return an object that can be used as `Token` to restore the previous `Context`.
+The API MUST return an object that can be used as a `Token` to restore the previous `Context`.

 ### Detach Context